ruettenauer/feisr/cran-comments.md

 ## Submission feisr v.1.1.2
-v 1.1.3 fixes a bug in the previous release.
+v 1.1.4 fixes (yet another, sorry for that!) bug in the previous release.

 Thank you very much and best wishes,
 Tobias